 There are also representations by age and gender for persons who live in group quarters such as nursing homes, college dorms, prisons, and military barracks.

 The database includes an estimated location of workplaces for each working adult and estimated location of schools for each student attending primary or secondary school.

 The RTI U.S. Synthetic Household Population was originally developed to support the Modeling of Infectious Disease Agents Study, funded by the National Institutes of Health.
 The study established models to study the spread of infectious diseases through social contact.
 For example, the database and disease models were used to study the spread of seasonal illnesses within the state of North Carolina.

-Now available online, the RTI U.S. Synthetic Household Population’s map and underlying data from 2010 are free for use by everyone.
 Health agencies can use the tool to track the spread of infectious disease.
 Roadway and transit engineers might use it to understand how transportation networks are used, and urban planners can study how people make choices about where to live.
 The database could also help logistics professionals examine how best to optimize supply chain operations.

 Users can integrate, enrich, and extend other datasets by linking them to the RTI U.S. Synthetic Population.
 For example, users can integrate household survey data from state and federal agencies to add new characteristics and behaviors to synthetic persons or households.
 Such data can be linked by location or by statistical matching methods.

 Practical Application: The Neighborhood Map of U.S. Obesity

 Using the methods described here, we developed an example dataset called the Neighborhood Map of U.S. Obesity.